Last Updated: February 22, 2023

 Arrival & Getting Around From The Airport: Zagreb

-Zagreb Airport is about 20-25km away from downtown Zagreb – depending on where exactly you want to go.
-Your best (fastest and cheapest) way of getting around town is to ride the trams.
+Zagreb Airport is about 20-25km away from downtown Zagreb.
+The easiest way of getting around town is to ride the trams.
 You can catch a bus from the airport to the main bus station in Zagreb, and you can catch a tram there.
-To follow the itinerary, catch tram number 6 (Crnomerc) – it will take you to the Ban Jelačić Square.

 RELATED: Best Hotels in Zagreb